 |40 seater AC Bus||275 baht||7:50am||BKK to Centre Point Pier|

 The private van made three bathroom stops.
-One was at a gas station to fill up, but we stopped twice at rest stops serving hot food with a convenience store and clean bathrooms.
+The first was at a gas station to fill up.
+Afterward, we stopped twice at rest stops serving hot food with a convenience store and clean bathrooms.

 Tier 3: Flight to Trat and Van Service

 |Bangkok Airways||Chiang Mai to Trat (Bangkok Layover)||3.5 to 6 hours||4,800 baht|